Bid rigging: Slovakia

 Bid rigging is illegal in Slovakia under the Act on the Protection of Competition and by EU membership, also Article 101 of TFEU.
 The first charges to be brought to court in Slovakia in 2006 by the Antimonopoly Office involved six construction companies who submitted bids with suspiciously consistent unit quotes.
-The fines from this bid rigging scheme amounted to €45 million following an initial court decision, an over-ruling, and a reinstatement of the initial verdict.
+The fines from this bid rigging scheme amounted to €45 million following an initial court decision, an overruling, and a reinstatement of the initial verdict.
 In 2007, a Slovakian government ministry participated in bidder exclusion by posting a request for proposals regarding consulting on a bulletin board in an official building, though not open to the public.
 This resulted in a consulting firm winning a €120 million contract.
 The word for receiving kickbacks after participating in bid rigging is known as "tunelovanie" in Slovak.

 Switzerland

 Bid rigging occurs frequently in the construction industry in Switzerland.
-In 2007, seventeen different firms were involved in a bid rigging scheme but there was no prosecution as the ring had disbanded before colluding.
-In 2009, a ring of seven electricity firms from Bern were charged with bid rigging and fined two million Swiss francs.
-In Aargau, in 2011, a bid rigging scheme was discovered wherein seventeen firms were fined eight million Swiss francs though the appeals are ongoing.
+In 2007, seventeen different firms were involved in a bid rigging scheme, but there was no prosecution as the ring had disbanded before colluding.
+In 2009, a ring of seven electricity firms from Bern was charged with bid rigging and fined two million Swiss francs.
+In Aargau, in 2011, a bid rigging scheme was discovered wherein seventeen firms were fined eight million Swiss francs, though the appeals are ongoing.
 Multiple other cases are still ongoing.